 |Any freezer on the EnergyStar list consuming <0.30 kWh/day/cu-ft||Any freezer on the EnergyStar list consuming 0.30-0.40 kWh/day/cu-ft||Verified Disposal Of Old Freezer|

 To motivate disposal of old freezers (rather than continuing to operate them in addition to the new one), Energy Management offers an additional incentive ($500 or $1,000 depending on freezer size) for the verified disposal of an existing freezer.
+This incentive is limited to one per new freezer.
 Whether the property is “traded in” with the vendor of the new freezer, or it is sent to NC State Materials Management as surplus property, the university’s procedures for trade-in (Transfer, Trade-in, or Sale of University Assets) and surplus (Surplus Property Services) must be followed.
 Provide paperwork verifying the disposal of the freezer as part of your rebate application.
 This should be either the Approved Trade-In Disposal Number or the Surplus Request.

 Note: Simply transferring the freezer to another entity on campus does not qualify for the disposal rebate.
 The objective of the disposal rebate is to remove the old equipment from campus.